How Do I Know I Need A New Roof

 Your roof is one of the most important parts of your home, for obvious reasons.
 Without it, you would be left with four walls and a foundation – not enough to provide much comfort or protection from the elements.
 Like everything, though, a roof will wear out over time.

-Working as a Massachusetts Realtor for the past twenty-nine years, one of the things that become a bone of contention more than any other when negotiating home inspection issues is a worn roof.
-Of course from a home owners perspective if there is any amount of years left on the roof they want to do nothing.
+Working as a Massachusetts Realtor for the past thirty plus years, one of the things that become a bone of contention more than any other when negotiating home inspection issues is a worn roof.
+Of course from a homeowners perspective if there is any amount of years left on the roof they want to do nothing.
 The buyer of course when told there is not much roof life intends to negotiate for a new one.

 While the quickest way to find out the state of your roof would be to call a roofing contractor for an inspection before putting your home on the market, you do not necessarily need to pay someone else to do periodic checkups.

 You can look for signs of damage yourself.
 According to the National Roofing Contractors Association, homeowners should examine their roofs in both the spring and the fall.

 Interior Roof Check

 Once you get up there, look around for four particular signs of roof troubles.
 These are the signs you need a new roof from looking on the inside.

 - Light shining in from outside – This is the easiest problem to discover, even without a flashlight.
 Any light shining in through your roof from outside is an issue that should be addressed immediately.
 If the light is getting through, so is moisture.

 - Sagging Areas – If there is a sag in your roof this will be one of the easier ways to tell if you need a new roof.
 Sagging is a definite indication of structural issues.
 Something has given way, either due to external pressure from outside or from moisture damage to the wood that makes up your roof.